muratk5n/thirdwave/en/README.md

 ---

 German Greens are fine with all colors.
 This is good.
-Skeptics take notice.
+Skeptics shld take notice.

 DW: "Green is the color denoting the most environmentally friendly hydrogen because it's made with renewable energies through